Thomas Langlois Lefroy

-Thomas Langlois Lefroy (8 January 1776 – 4 May 1869) was an Irish-Huguenot politician and judge.
+Thomas Langlois Lefroy (8 January 1776 – 4 May 1869) was an Irish politician and judge.
 He served as an MP for the constituency of Dublin University in 1830–1841, Privy Councillor of Ireland in 1835–1869 and Lord Chief Justice of Ireland in 1852–1866.

 Early life

 Thomas Lefroy was born in Limerick, Ireland.
 He had an outstanding academic record at Trinity College Dublin, from 1790 to 1793.
 His great-uncle, Benjamin Langlois, sponsored Tom's legal studies at Lincoln's Inn, London.
 One year later, Lefroy served as Auditor of Trinity's College Historical Society, the still-active debating society of the college.
 Later still, he became a prominent member of the Irish bar (having been called to it in 1797) and published a series of Law Reports on the cases of the Irish Court of Chancery.

 Tom Lefroy and Jane Austen

 In 1796, Lefroy began a flirtation with Jane Austen, who was a friend of an older female relative.
 Jane Austen wrote two letters to her sister Cassandra mentioning "Tom Lefroy", and some have suggested that it may have been he whom Austen had in mind when she invented the character of Mr. Darcy in Pride and Prejudice, as the courtship between Tom Lefroy and Jane Austen took place over the year or so that Pride and Prejudice was written.
 In his 2003 biography, Becoming Jane Austen, Jon Spence suggests that Jane Austen actually used her and Tom Lefroy's personalities as the models for Mr. Darcy and Elizabeth Bennet, but not in an expected way.
 Spence suggests that Jane Austen used Tom Lefroy's more gregarious personality as the model for the novel's heroine Elizabeth Bennet, and her own measured demeanor was used as the model for the male protagonist, Mr. Darcy.

 In a letter dated Saturday (9 January 1796), Austen mentioned: